CTSRD-CHERI/cheri-c-programming/src/limitations/integer-pointer-safety.md

   Frequently, type errors of interest in C++ involve complex class hierarchies and inheritence, which are not directly mappable into a flat type space.
-  New types of dynamic type enforcement, using *otype* or other capability features, seems a promising area to explore in the future.
+  New types of dynamic type enforcement, using *otype* or other capability features, seem a promising area to explore in the future.